Varrkan82/Arma3-MODs-Updater-Downloader/README.md

 # a3upddownmod
-# ArmA 3 MODs updater/downloader for Linux Servers
+# BASH Script for ArmA 3 MODs updating/downloading for Linux Servers

 This script is a full interactive.
 The complete automatic start is planing but not incremented yet.
 This script is able to update the separate (for now) MOD, download separate MOD and to check for updates of an all installed MODs.